rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 This function does not support ``__array_ufunc__`` and ``__array_function__``.
-These protocols serve a similar purpose as the array API standard module itself, but through a different mechanims.
+These protocols serve a similar purpose as the array API standard module itself, but through a different mechanisms.
 Because only ``ndarray`` instances are accepted, dispatching via one of these protocols isn't useful anymore.

 This function uses positional-only parameters in its signature.
 This makes code